Assignment is described at the end of the video after the data types section

 Variables vs constants

-Variables and constants are both storage locations for data that might be used in a program.
-They differ because if the storage location stores data that will not change throughout the running of the program it is known as a constant.
-Names of constants are generally in capital letters to dientify them as constants.
+Variables and constants are both named storage locations for data that might be used in a program.
+A storage location stores data that will not change throughout the running of the program it is known as a constant.
+Names of constants are generally in capital letters to identify them as constants.
+Variables are storage locations for data that may change during the running of the program.

 Naming conventions